"recently happened so yeah."

 Break your leg at auditions and keep rocking the stage!

-Anonymous asked: What's set strike?
+Anonymous said: What's set strike?

 Set Strike is either the day after the show or right after the show where all actors are required to stay and help “strike the set” or tear apart the set pieces, putting away the costumes, cleaning the theater, etc. Depending on your cast, this can be something that takes 1 hour for big casts to maybe 4 hours if you have a small cast.
 It’s always somewhat saddening to see all the sets and hard work being torn down, which is why in a few problems posted here they talk about the “emotions that come with it”.